justmeandopensource/kubernetes/lxd-provisioning/README.md

 naming   =version 2              bsize=4096   ascii-ci=0, ftype=1
 ```

-The main "secret sauce" is from this EXCELLENT post from Claudio Kuenzler (and shared on LinkedIn by Efstathios Efstathio TY both !! )
+A needed "secret sauce" is from this EXCELLENT post from Claudio Kuenzler (and shared on LinkedIn by Efstathios Efstathio TY both !! )

 https://www.claudiokuenzler.com/blog/1106/unable-to-deploy-rancher-managed-kubernetes-cluster-lxc-lxd-nodes